 In fact, a room check is sometimes the quickest and easiest way to uncover the truth and could only take you five to ten minutes.

-Bed bug bite marks are sometimes described as small pimples or a blister-like appearance. (image below)
+Some may also experience bed bug bite marks as small pimples or blister-like. (image right)

 Although it's not uncommon to see bites on ones legs and feet, more often than not it occur on upper body parts.

-To know more about behaviour differences between biting insect species may also help you find the truth.
-Mosquito's only attack expose skin whereas bed bugs are able to crawl under lose clothing in search of a blood vessel.
+Knowing more about behaviour differences between biting insect species may also help you uncover the truth.
+Take a mosquito as an example.
+They only attack expose skin whereas bed bugs are able to crawl under lose clothing and blankets in search of a blood vessel.

-You will only suffer bed bug bite marks indoors, mosquito's will bite you outdoors as well Consider it coincidence when mosquito marks occur in group or line formation.
+You will only suffer bed bug bite marks indoors, mosquito's will bite you outdoors as well as indoors.
+Consider it coincidence when mosquito marks occur in group or line formation.

-Bed bugs are mostly night time feeders so waking up with more bites every morning strongly suggest that your worst nightmare has come true.
+Bed bugs are mostly night time feeders so waking up with more bites every morning strongly suggests that your worst nightmare has come true.

 No one really knows why the insect has this habit when feeding.

-It is thought that they are disturbed by a victim's movement.
+Another propability is they are disturbed by a victim's movement.
 Once save again, the insect finds another blood vessel and continue with the feeding process that takes between three to five minutes.

 Tell us more about what your bite marks look like and how you experience it.